Time is running out for Hamilton

-Lewis Hamilton says Red Bull were 'just too quick' after Mexico City Grand Prix
+Lewis Hamilton: Max Verstappen & Red Bull underline excellence in Mexico City Grand Prix

 Last updated on .From the section Formula 1

-Time is running out for Lewis Hamilton to try to rescue this year's Formula 1 world championship in the face of the relentless excellence of Max Verstappen and Red Bull.
+Time is running out for Lewis Hamilton to try to rescue this year's Formula 1 drivers' championship in the face of the relentless excellence of Max Verstappen and Red Bull.

-Verstappen's victory in Sunday's Mexico City Grand Prix was his ninth in 18 races so far this season.
+Verstappen's victory in Sunday's Mexico City Grand Prix was his ninth in 18 races this season.
 No driver who has won that many races in a year has ever gone on to lose the championship.
 And, as things stand, the Dutchman does not look like bucking the trend.

-Verstappen has a 19-point lead in the championship, edging ever closer to a clear win, with four races to go, and Hamilton, whose Mercedes team were outclassed in Mexico, has won only once in the past eight races.
+Verstappen has a 19-point lead, edging ever closer to a clear win, with four races to go, and Hamilton, whose Mercedes team were outclassed in Mexico, has won only once in the past eight races.

 - Max Verstappen extends title lead over Lewis Hamilton with Mexico City win